entrepeneur4lyf/kwaak/README.md

 #### Other integrations

 - **`tavily_api_key`**: Enables the agent to use [tavily](https://tavily.com) for web search.
 Their entry-level plan is free. (we are not affiliated)

-### How does it work?

-On initial boot up, Kwaak will index your codebase.
-This can take a while, depending on the size.
-Once indexing has been completed once, subsequent startups will be faster.
-Indexes are stored with [lancedb](https://github.com/lancedb/lancedb), and indexing is cached with [redb](https://github.com/cberner/redb).

-Kwaak provides a chat interface similar to other LLM chat applications.
-You can type messages to the agent, and the agent will try to accomplish the task and respond.

-When starting a chat, the code of the current branch is copied into an on-the-fly created docker container.
-This container is then used to run the code and execute the commands.

-After each chat completion, kwaak will lint, commit, and push the code to the remote repository if any code changes have been made.
-Kwaak can also create a pull request.
-Pull requests include an issue link to #48.
-This helps us identify the success rate of the agents, and also enforces transparency for code reviewers.

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ROADMAP -->